Shadowblades746/dungeon-dash/README.md

 - Interact with NPCs using right-click to initiate dialogue or quests.

 - Hold 'Z' to activate the boss fight when you're ready for a challenge.

-## Scripts Overview

-- **BossAI.cs**: Handles the boss's behavior, pathfinding, and attack patterns.

-- **EnemyAI.cs**: Manages enemy AI, movement, and ragdoll death effects.

-- **PlayerLogic.cs**: Controls player health, damage output, and potion effects.

-- **CorridorGenerator.cs**: Generates dungeon corridors and rooms using procedural generation.

-- **ObjectSpawner.cs**: Spawns enemies, chests, and potions at random locations on the tilemap.

-- **ProceduralGenerationAlgorithms.cs**: Implements random walk algorithms for dungeon creation.

-- **TilemapVisualizer.cs**: Paints the floor and wall tiles for the dungeon layout.

-- **WallGenerator.cs**: Identifies and places walls in the dungeon based on generated corridors.

-## Dependencies

-- Unity 2021+
-- **A* Pathfinding Project**
-- **TextMeshPro**
-- **Unity UGUI**

-## Contributing

-Feel free to fork the repository and submit pull requests for improvements.
-Contributions are welcome!

-## License

-This project is licensed under the **MIT License**.